krisnagoda/kickstarter-analysis/README.md

   1. Other data related to what might make one campaign more successful than another.
 For example, what if a specific playwright had a fan base that could support a larger goal?

 - What are some other possible tables and/or graphs that we could create?

+  1. This dataset could provide many other cuts specifically related to category and sub category.